 At LANNA, each student and faculty member is placed into one of four groups (or Houses).
 Each House includes students from all year groups.
-Students elect House Captains from Year 6 and Year 3 (Vice Captains) towards the beginning of each academic year.
+Students elect House Captains from Year 6 at the beginning of each academic year.

 LANNA's House system promotes a sense of identity and positive school spirit, provides a structure for cooperation across the years, and facilitates internal competition of all kinds.
 The four Houses are Aphrodite (Red), Athena (Blue), Artemis (Green) and Apollo (Yellow).
 House meetings and House activities are scheduled throughout the year.